NhelIan/myToken.sol/README.md

 ```

 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.4" (or another compatible version), and then click on the "Compile HelloWorld.sol" button.
+Make sure the "Compiler" option is set to "0.8.4" (or another compatible version), and then click on the "Compile myToken.sol" button.

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "HelloWorld" contract from the dropdown menu, and then click on the "Deploy" button.
+Select the "myToken" contract from the dropdown menu, and then click on the "Deploy" button.

-Once the contract is deployed, you can interact with it by calling the sayHello function.
-Click on the "HelloWorld" contract in the left-hand sidebar, and then click on the "sayHello" function.
-Finally, click on the "transact" button to execute the function and retrieve the "Hello World!" message.
+Once the contract is deployed, first put a value then copy the account address.
+Next is going to the mint function by pasting the account adress that you copy.Put a value in mint function then transact.
+Next step is checking the balance.After that we can now test the program that you created.

 ## Authors